SenseLogic/CODEX/README.md

 *   Use private attributes and methods only when necessary.

-*   Create automated **unit tests** for your code.
+*   Create automated **unit tests** for all your code.

-*   Only push **stable, tested code** to the 'develop' branch, and do so only after thoroughly **testing your changes**.
+*   Only push **stable code** to the 'develop' branch after thoroughly testing all changes.

-*   Test these changes even more rigorously when merging into 'release' or 'master', ensuring they won't cause downtime or data loss.
+*   When merging into 'release' or 'master', conduct even more **rigorous testing** to ensure that changes do not cause downtime or data loss.

-*   Always use the concise functions provided by the project's high-level libraries, rather than directly calling the low-level functions they wrap, to keep your code **more readable and consistent**.
+*   Always use the concise functions provided by the project's high-level libraries, rather than directly calling the underlying low-level functions, to maintain **readability and consistency** in the code.

+*   Keep the project as simple as possible, continuously removing unnecessary complexity in line with the "Less is more" philosophy.

+*   Regularly update the project to the **latest stable versions** of all tools and dependencies it relies on.

 ## Main rules